-WESTERBEKE recommends mounting a carbon monoxide detector in the living quarters.
-Carbon Monoxide, even in small amounts is deadly.
+WESTERBEKE recommends mounting a carbon monoxide detector in the vessel's living quarters.
+Carbon Monoxide, even in small amounts, is deadly.

-The presence of carbon monoxide indicates an exhaust leak from the engine or generator or from the exhaust elbow/exhaust hose, or that fumes from a nearby generator are leaking in your area.
+The presence of carbon monoxide indicates an exhaust leak from the engine or generator or from the exhaust elbow/ exhaust hose, or that fumes from a nearby vessel are entering your boat.